-The site inventory and analysis is intended to provide both the applicant and the Planning Board with an understanding of the site and the opportunities and constraints to its use created by both the natural environment and the built environment.
-It is anticipate that by requiring this analysis, that the resulting development plan will reflect the conditions of the site and that those areas most suitable for the proposed use will be utilized, while those that are not suitable or with significant constraints will be avoided to the maximum extent possible.
+The site inventory and analysis are intended to provide both the applicant and the Planning Board with an understanding of the site and the opportunities and constraints to its use created by both the natural environment and the built environment.
+It is anticipated that by requiring this analysis, that the resulting development plan will reflect the conditions of the site and that those areas most suitable for the proposed use will be utilized, while those that are not suitable or with significant constraints will be avoided to the maximum extent possible.
 Therefore, the submission requirements provide that both basic information about the site and an analysis of that information be submitted.
 The site inventory and analysis submission shall contain, at a minimum, the following information:

-- 1. The names and addresses of the record owner and the applicant - 2.
-The names and addresses of all consultants working on the project - 3.
-Payment for all abutter mailings and for two (2) notices in a local paper.
-The town will notify all abutters within five hundred (500) feet of all property boundaries. - 4.
-Evidence of right, title, or interest in the property. - 5.
-Evidence of payment of the processing fee and evidence of full payment or of arrangements for payment of the utilities impact fee. - 6.
-Eight (8) copies of an accurate scale inventory plan of the parcel at a scale of not more than one hundred (100) feet to the inch showing as a minimum: - a. the name of the development, north arrow, date and scale; - b. the boundaries of the parcel; - c. the relationship of the site to the surrounding area; - d. the percentage of slope of the property and at which direction - major natural features of the site and within one thousand (1,000) feet of the site, including wetlands, streams, ponds, flood plains, groundwater aquifers, significant wildlife habitats, including deer wintering areas, or other important natural features (if none, so state); - f. existing buildings, structures, or other improvements on the site (if none, so state); - g. existing restrictions or easements on the site (if none, so state); - h. the location and size of existing utilities or improvements servicing the site (if none, so state); - a class B high intensity soil survey if on-site sewage disposal is proposed or any portion of the site is located in a resource protection district or wetland, or a class D medium intensity soil survey for other uses.
+1. The names and addresses of the record owner and the applicant

+2. The names and addresses of all consultants working on the project

+3. Payment for all abutter mailings and for two (2) notices in a local paper.
+The town will notify all abutters within five hundred (500) feet of all property boundaries.

+4. Evidence of right, title, or interest in the property.

+5. Evidence of payment of the processing fee and evidence of full payment or of arrangements for payment of the utilities impact fee.

+61. Eight (8) copies One (1) hard copy and one (1) digital copy of an accurate scale inventory plan of the parcel at a scale of not more than one hundred (100) feet to the inch showing as a minimum:

+- a. the name of the development, north arrow, date and scale; - b. the boundaries of the parcel; - c. the relationship of the site to the surrounding area; - d. the percentage of slope of the property and at which direction;

+e. major natural features of the site and within one thousand (1,000) feet of the site, including wetlands, streams, ponds, flood plains, groundwater aquifers, significant wildlife habitats, including deer wintering areas, or other important natural features (if none, so state);

+f. existing buildings, structures, or other improvements on the site (if none, so state);

+g. existing restrictions or easements on the site (if none, so state);

+h. the location and size of existing utilities or improvements servicing the site (if none, so state);

+i. a class B high intensity soil survey if on-site sewage disposal is proposed or any portion of the site is located in a resource protection district or wetland, or a class D medium intensity soil survey for other uses.a document demonstrating that there are adequate soils for an onsite wastewater disposal system for requested activities.